 In a later article, I’ll provide information about behavioral options and the ADHD diet because you should be familiar with ALL of the choices available.
 The one you choose will depend on your child, your doctor, and the method you most prefer.

 For now, let’s look at some of the most commonly prescribed medical treatments.
-Medical treatments are discussed here because – usually - the first course of treatment is medication.
+Medical treatments are discussed here because – usually - the first course of treatment is medication; however, new research is now recommending medication for only a limited length of time.
+Please, please research this topic thoroughly before ever placing your child on medication (obviously).

 Selecting the appropriate treatment for your child is critical because it helps to determine your child’s future.
 How well treatment is received will affect how the child performs in school and in social situations.